mahdibahlouli/mahdibahlouli/README.md

 **`(Web3 Developer | Hacker | Monk)`**

 <h3 align="center">
 A passionate computer science student who thrives on exploring open-source, Linux, security, and Web3 development.
-I'm on a journey to blend technology with philosophy for a balanced life.
+I'm on a journey to blend technology with decenterlized systems.
 </h3>

 ---